List of historical medical schools in the United Kingdom: London

 Most of the teaching hospitals in London were founded centuries before the University of London.
 Their students qualified with diplomas from the Royal College of Surgeons and/or the Worshipful Society of Apothecaries, and latterly (until 1999) the Conjoint diplomas of MRCS, LRCP.
 When London University degrees became available, the other diplomas were often attempted first.

 Until recent decades, most of the pre-clinical output of the Oxford and Cambridge universities went to the London teaching hospitals: they could return to their original universities to take their medical degrees, or take the London qualifications.
 Small numbers went elsewhere in the UK, e.g. to the University of Edinburgh, and rarely further afield, such as to Harvard University.

 Before medical education became systematically ordered in the 19th century, it was possible to count attendance at a London teaching hospital towards an Edinburgh or Glasgow degree.

 Provincial

-The Durham University School of Medicine, Pharmacy and Health operated at Durham University's Queen's Campus in Stockton-upon-Tees from 2001 to 2017, when it was transferred to Newcastle University.
+The Durham University School of Medicine, Pharmacy and Health operated at Durham University's Queen's Campus in Stockton-on-Tees from 2001 to 2017, when it was transferred to Newcastle University.